 Interested in transferring a custom Kodi build from one device to another?
-This guide will show you how to transfer your customized Kodi build onto the Amazon Fire Stick, Raspberry Pi, or mobile device or mobile device in just a few minutes.
+This guide will show you how to transfer your customized Kodi build onto the Amazon Fire Stick, Raspberry Pi, or mobile device in just a few minutes.

 Kodi is a popular media center package like Stremio and Plex.
 It’s free to use, open-source, and extremely portable.
 Kodi can be easily installed on all the most popular devices including iPhone, Roku, the Nvidia Shield and even USB flash drives.
 Further, Kodi maintains most of its functionality on mobile platforms.
 If something works on your desktop version, it’ll likely work on your phone or tablet too.

 Kodi allows you to use preconfigured installations called builds to streamline the setup process.
 However, it isn’t immediately obvious how a user can transfer a build from one device to another.
 This article will explain how to do this so that you don’t have to manually install the same build multiple times.

 It should be noted that some Kodi builds include copyright-infringing addons.
 We encourage our readers to thoroughly research their country’s copyright laws before installing any such build or addon, and to use only official sources of content.

 This article highlights some of the possible risks that can come with using some Kodi builds.
 Most third-party Kodi developers are well intentioned and spend their own time and resources to build great plugins for the Kodi community.
 Nevertheless, even some of the most popular third-party plugins have been misused by rogue developers in the past.
 It is worth being aware of these risks if you are considering installing any build.

 Warning: Kodi should only be used for content to which you have the legal right to access.
 Neither the Kodi Foundation nor Comparitech advocates the use of Kodi for piracy.